hpc-carpentry/hpc-python/_episodes/13-wildcards.md

 > {: .solution}
 {: .challenge}

 As we saw, `{input}` means 'all the dependencies of the current rule'.
-This works well for `results.txt` as its action treats all the dependencies the same - as the input for the `zipf_test.py` script.
+This works well for `results.txt` as its action treats all the dependencies the same &mdash; as the input for the `zipf_test.py` script.

 > ## Rewrite `.dat` rules to use wildcards
 >